alexnava86/alexnava86/README.md

 ---

 ### :man_technologist: Bio :
-I'm a Game Developer/Software Engineer from Texas.
+I'm a Game Developer/Software Engineer from Texas, currently working on a indie game with a friend of mine.

-- :printer: I’m currently working as a Graphic Design/Web Admin for a local printing company.
+- :printer: I work as a Graphic Design/Web Admin for a local printing company.
 - :musical_note:
 - :zap: In my free time, I solve problems on HackerRank and Leetcode.
 - :mailbox:Contact Me: